Ridley, Kent: Church

-Ridley is within the ecclesiastical jurisdiction of the Diocese of Rochester.
+Ridley is within the ecclesiastical jurisdiction of the Anglican Diocese of Rochester.
 The church, which stands in the southern part of the parish, is dedicated to St. Peter.
 It is very small (seating appx 48 in pews additionally there are two choir pews in the chancel), having only one aisle and a chancel, but without either tower or steeple.
 As can be seen in the picture it has a Belfry which houses a single calling bell.

 In the chancel before the altar, is a memorial for John Lambe, dec.
 24 April 1740, above a chevron between three holy lambs, with stave and banners.